 Answer: No, only students open enrolled for purposes of receiving instruction and course content primarily over the internet can participate in the resident district activities.
-Iowa Code 282.18 (11A) (Currently only CAM and Clayton Ridge have online programs that qualify.)
+Iowa Code 282.18 (11A) Please see list of approved online providers here: Online Learning.